oddstream/lsol/README.md

 ### What's with the settings?

+#### Simple cards

+Use a set of card faces that have minimal graphics, just ordinal and suit.
+Can be easier to 'scan', especially on small devices.

+#### Colorful cards

+Normally, cards are either red or black.
+This setting makes the cards either just black, red/black or four-colored, depending on the variant being played.
+In variants where the tableaux build in suit (like Forty Thieves, Penguin or Eight Off) this can be a real help.

+#### Compress piles

+With this on, piles of cards that a long and would overshoot the screen (usually the bottom of the screen, but also the right edge) are compressed dynamically (up to a point) so that all the cards can be seen.
+However, this can make the cards hard to read.

+In any case, the baize can be dragged up or down to make all the cards visible.

 #### Power moves

 Some variants (eg Freecell or Forty Thieves) only allow you to move one card at a time.
 Moving several cards between piles requires you to move them, one at a time, via an empty pile or cell.
 Enabling power moves automates this, allowing multi-card moves between piles.
 The number of cards you can move is calculated from the number of empty piles and cells (if any).